Sukanya807/MechaCar_Statistical_Analysis/README.md

 In order to test the above-mentioned hypothesis, we will conduct a one-way ANOVA test.
 A one-way ANOVA(Analysis of Variance) is used to test the means of a single dependent variable across a single independent variable with multiple groups.
 In this case, it will allow us to compare the resale value of MechaCar vehicles with several other competitors.

+#### Data Required to Run Statistical Test

+In order to conduct a one-way ANOVA test, we will require one dependent variable and one independent variable.
+In this case, our dependent variable would be the Resale Value which is numerical and continuous and the independent variable could be vehicle class which is categorical.
+We also need to validate that the dependent variable is normally distributed and that the variance among each group is similar.
+In R, we can use the aov() function along with the summary() function to conduct the the ANOVA test.
+If the Pr(>F) value is greater than our assumed significance level of 0.05 at 95% confidence level, we can conclude that there is no statistically significant difference between the means of the groups.
+Otherwise, we will know that atleast one of the means is different from all other groups which would then require us to conduct further tests.